Jennie Baranczyk: Oklahoma

 Baranczyk was named head coach at Oklahoma on April 10, 2021, after nine years at Drake.
-In her first three years, she has brought Oklahoma into the second round of the NCAA Tournament.
+In her first three years, she led Oklahoma into the second round of the NCAA Tournament.
 She delivered a Big 12 Conference regular season championship to the Sooners in 2022–23, the program's first in 15 years.
 The next season, Baranczyk and OU won their second consecutive conference title despite a 6-5 non-conference record, posting a 15–3 record in Big 12 play to win the title outright.
 She was named the Big 12's Coach of the Year in 2024 and coached Big 12 Player of the Year Skylar Vann and the Big 12 Newcomer of the Year Payton Verhulst.

 In 2025, Baranczyk coached Oklahoma to a 25–7 overall record and an 11–5 record in conference play during their first season as a member of the SEC.
 The Sooners earned a 3-seed in the NCAA Tournament and hosted the first two rounds at the Lloyd Noble Center, drawing over 8,000 fans.
 They defeated Florida Gulf Coast in the First Round and Iowa in the Second Round before losing to UConn in the Sweet Sixteen to end their season.

 She became the first Oklahoma head coach to be named a National Coach of the Year finalist in each of their first three seasons.